What are the differences between using fresh fruit, juice and frozen fruit in fermentation?

 How to get a clear main tone | Use juice

 Like we mentioned in lesson 1, brewing is like composing music, get the clear main tone and company with the flavoring to make the taste completed.
 In order to get a clear main tone, using juice is recommended.
 When using fresh fruit, the water is required.
-But adding water will dilute the taste of fruit.
+But adding water will dilute the taste of your fruit.
 Unless the fruit has a very strong flavor, like pineapples.

 Natural juice is the top choice, either buy juice from the supermarket or making juice your own.
 Remember to remove the pulp if you are making fresh juice at home.
 Avoid using juice made with chemical ingredients.
 It will create unpleasant flavor when making it into cider.
 There's also a risk that yeast can't survive in chemical juice.